Dark Age (a pragmatic warning)

 20 children were fatally shot in 2012 at

 Sandy Hook Elementary School (Newtown, Connecticut).
-But when I heard that right-wing conspiracy nuts were
+But when I heard that right-wing conspiracy nuts were claiming the whole thing was staged by the government, that

-claiming the whole thing was staged by the government, that is when I realized "
+is when I realized "

-about such topics like "second amendment rights".
+more since 2012) you always hear outrageous statements by uneducated or uninformed Americans about such topics like "second amendment rights".
 So here are a few facts.

 Second Amendment to the United States Constitution